Courtney Bailey, RYT, TIYTTIYT Faculty & DEI Education Consultant

 Jodi Ceballos, Psy.D., RYT is a Licensed Clinical Psychologist, who currentlyholds a license in both Texas and California.
 She runs a thriving private practice in San Diego California.
 Jodi received her doctorate degree in 2007 from the California School of Professional Psychology in San Diego, CA, and before that her Master’s degree in 2004, in Marriage and Family Therapy and Mental Health Counseling from Springfield College in Springfield, MA.
 Jodi completed her 200hr yoga therapy teacher training as well as her Trauma Informed Yoga Therapy Certification at Sundara Yoga Therapy in Austin, TX with Genevieve Yellin, and is now pursuing her 1000hr Professional Yoga Therapist certification through Integrative Yoga Therapy; she is completing her 1000 hr Yoga Therapy internship with Genevieve Yellin.
 Jodi has worked in various mental health settings, working with children, adolescents, and adults, and has had significant success implementing yoga therapy techniques into the clinical setting.
 She completed her postdoctoral training at the VA Hospital in San Diego and holds specialties working with combat PTSD, anxiety disorders, and mood disorders.
 Jodi currently resides in San Diego with her hubsband (Ray) and her dog-baby (Nina).

-Sandy Eimers, RPh, CIAYT, ERYT500, TIYTTIYT Faculty All levels, Director of TIYT Europe
+Sandy Eimers, RPh, CIAYT, ERYT500, TIYTTIYT Faculty, Director of TIYT Europe

 Sandy is a pharmacist and owner of balance yoga lounge in Ankeny, Iowa.
 She is the principal instructor at balanced breath school of yoga and director of their 200hr Yoga Teacher Training program since 2011.
 The yoga lounge offers trauma-informed community yoga classes, private yoga therapy, and individual yoga instruction.
 Sandy is certified through the International Association of Yoga Therapists and works primarily to support individuals weary from over-stimulation, chronic stress, anxiety, and trauma.
 She has studied and served as a faculty assistant at Kripalu with Joseph LePage, studied somatic movement with Eleanor Criswell Hannah, served as an intern in southern Brazil with Joseph LePage in 2014, and traveled to India in 2018 to study with Dr Balayogi Bhavanani at CYTER in Pondicherry and various respected Indian scholars at Kaivalyadhama Yoga Institute in Lonavala.
 Sandy has three grown children, three grandchildren, enjoys most any creative process (in the kitchen, with a crochet hook, or exploring Photoshop), and enjoys international travel with her husband Bob.
 She holds a BS in textiles and clothing and worked as a retail clothing buyer for a midwestern department store, earned a BS in pharmacy and worked in retail and hospital pharmacy.
 Her experience as a pharmacist working in inpatient mental health inspired her to further explore and expand her passion for the meditative arts and yoga.
 She now dedicates her full attention to sharing yoga and meditation with individuals searching for healing.
 Sandy is currently coordinating and leading trauma-informed yoga therapy trainings throughout Europe.